pgollor/gitbucket-docker/README.md

 ### Backup

+Since 4.30.0 the backupplugin is included.
+Automatic backup works, but the E-Mail notification does not work yet.

+#### Full Backup via `backup.sh`
 For backuping the mysql database and the repositories you could use the `backup.sh` script and combine it with a daily cronjob.
 This script will create a compressed backup and keep the files 10 days in the backup directory.
 All files which are older then 10 days will be deleted.